renvins/serverpulse/docs/getting_started.md

 * **Bukkit/Paper**:
     * Includes detailed TPS (Ticks Per Second) monitoring.
 It automatically uses Paper's native TPS retriever if available, otherwise it falls back to a custom implementation for Bukkit.
     * Provides per-world statistics for entities and loaded chunks.
+    * Paper and its forks have also support for MSPT
 * **BungeeCord/Velocity**:
     * Monitors player count and ping across your entire proxy network.
     * Tracks memory and disk usage of the proxy server itself.
 * **Fabric**:
     * A native implementation for Fabric servers using the Fabric API.
     * Includes TPS monitoring and per-world metrics for entities and loaded chunks, similar to the Bukkit version.
+    * Also fabric has support for MSPT
 -----

 ### Troubleshooting Common Issues 🛠️